 Villain Protagonist: Nadeko Medusa slowly details how Nadeko becomes a monster terrible enough that Koyomi states outright he will kill her.
 Of course, near the end, we find out she knew what she was doing the whole time and simply lying to herself.

-Worthy Opponent: She tells Senjogahara that if they had met differently they might have been friends.
-The response is a blunt 'No, not a chance.
-I hate selfish kids.'
+Worthy Opponent: Subverted: she tells Senjogahara that if they had met differently they might have been friends, but Senjogahara's response is a blunt "No, not a chance.
+I hate selfish kids".

 Yamato Nadeshiko: Her goal in the first image song is to become a graceful woman for Koyomi.